-Both the Arbitration Commission set up under the auspices of the Peace Conference for Yugoslavia, the so-called Badinter Commission, and other international organs, including the Security Council of the United Nations, have considered that the SFRY has ceased to exist and that therefore none of the States nowadays existing on the territory of the former Yugoslavia can claim to be identical with the former Yugoslavia.
-This finding is further confirmed by relevant State practice.
+and that therefore none of the States nowadays existing on the territory of the former Yugoslavia can claim to be identical with the former Yugoslavia242.
+This finding is further confirmed by relevant State practice243.
 Therefore, the case of Yugoslavia seems to have been considered as a case of complete dismemberment of a State rather than as a case of separation.
 Against this background, the question arises whether the successor States as well as third States took Art.
 34 of the Vienna Convention on State Succession in Respect of Treaties as a starting point when resolving issues of State succession in regard to treaties.
 That is, when they considered whether the respective successor States remained bound by the treaties previously concluded by the SFRY or not.